omokagbo/HaggleX/README.md

 ### DASHBOARD
-The user is presented with the dashboard
+The user is presented with the dashboard.
+Here the user can get to switch currencies between naira and dollar.
+The user is also able to logout, get news about crypto and a whole lot of other features

 <img width="280" alt="Dashboard" src="https://user-images.githubusercontent.com/69020285/138556584-d4f235a9-750d-432c-936c-2972c5bab41f.png">